What You Need To Know About Juvenile Court

 If the judge finds the juvenile delinquent, i.e., guilty of the crimes alleged in the petition, there will be a disposition hearing to determine the child’s placement and impose rules regulating their future behavior.
 A social worker will usually prepare a report for the judge assessing the juvenile’s home life and risk of future criminal behavior.
 If the juvenile is at least 12 years old, the judge can order placement in a corrections facility for up to two years if the delinquency offense is one that would normally be punishable by at least 6 months in prison and there is proof that the juvenile poses an ongoing “danger” to other persons or property.

-When Can My Child Be Tried as an Adult?
+When Can My Child Be Tried As An Adult?

 If the juvenile is accused of a serious crime, such as murder, the District Attorney may initially file the case in adult court.
 In other cases, the District Attorney may seek a “waiver” to transfer a case from juvenile court to adult court based on an individual juvenile’s age, prior record and the offenses alleged.
 In either situation, the juvenile has the right to seek a hearing regarding their status.

-Contact a Skilled Appleton Criminal Defense Attorney Today
+Contact A Skilled Criminal Defense Attorney Today

 Everyone has a constitutional right to the assistance of counsel when they are charged with a crime.
 This right is even more critical when the accused is a juvenile who may not even be fully able to appreciate the nature of the proceedings against them.
 No matter what your child is accused of doing, he or she has the right to aggressive representation from an Appleton criminal lawyer.
-If your child has been arrested, call the offices of Hammett, Bellin & Oswald, LLC, today at 866-720-0009.
+If your child has been arrested, call the offices of Hammett, Bellin & Oswald, LLC, today at 920-202-8872 or toll-free at 866-720-0009.